pyetti/CS362-004-W2018/projects/yettip/README.md

 Peter Yetti yettip
-This is my assignment-4 submission!
+This is my assignment-5 submission!

-Run:
-make randomtestresults.out

-To view results:
-tail -n +3001 randomtestresults.out | less